highlight/highlight/blog-content/clickhouse-materialized-views.md

 TODO(vkorolik)

-These two example scratches the surface of how we use ClickHouse materialized views at highlight.
+These two examples scratche the surface of how we use ClickHouse materialized views at Highlight.
 If you’d like to learn more or look at the code more closely, check out our [table definitions](https://github.com/highlight/highlight/tree/77d7ad357d921d9826e52ca2cfcf87ea7e684303/backend/clickhouse/migrations) and [source code](https://github.com/highlight/highlight/blob/77d7ad357d921d9826e52ca2cfcf87ea7e684303/backend/clickhouse/traces.go#L120) in our Apache 2.0 licensed GitHub repository.
 Thanks!